djbrown14/Milestone-Project1/README.md

 About Me

 The about me will provide the user with a short paragraph introducing myself.
 This page will also have my skills in the form of a bar chart.
-I will include a section about my services which i can provide the user in a table format for easily viewing.
+I will include a section about my services which i can provide the user in a card form for easy viewing.

 Portfolio